 f.
 The sixth determining factor will be the total number of ejections by all drafted umpires, excluding the chief drafted pursuant to Rule 3.

-The final determining factor will be the previous year’s
+g.
+The final determining factor will be the previous year’s UEFL league standings.

-SECTION 1.
-Challenges and appeals shall be used interchangeably and may be employed by any League member or visitor/guest to the UEFL.
-Challenges shall be posted as a comment or reply to the entry containing the variable to be challenged.
-The word “challenge” or “appeal” must be included in this post as shall a charge of challenge, or reason for appeal.
-Challenges are utilized by a person who disagrees with a determination made by the League in regards to an ejection and wishes to overturn a ruling.
+UEFL Challenges and appeals shall be used interchangeably and may be employed by any League member.
+UEFL Challenges shall be posted as a comment or reply to the entry containing the variable to be challenged.
+The word “challenge” or “appeal” must be included in this post, as shall a charge of challenge, or reason for appeal.
+UEFL Challenges are utilized by a person who disagrees with a determination made by the League in regards to an ejection and wishes to overturn a ruling.
 The Office of the UEFL Commissioner shall, at its own discretion, retain the power to grant or deny certiorari based on an appeal's compliance with this or any other Rule.

-SECTION 2.
 Eligible points-affecting variables for challenge include the following and must be challenged during the seasonal phase in which the ejection occurs, as prescribed by Rule 2-1-a and 2-1-b.
-An exception is made in the event an ejection occurs during the last day of a seasonal phase, in which that phase of the season is extended 24 hours for the purposes of Rule 6-2.
+An exception is made in the event an ejection occurs during the last day of a seasonal phase, in which that phase of the season is extended 24 hours for the purposes of this Section.

 a.
 Umpire classification as MLB- or AAA-.